rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/package-internals.md

 ### Network Endpoints
 {{% notice info %}}
-network endpoints are exposed by individual components
+Network endpoints are exposed by individual components of a package.
 {{% /notice %}}
 Components, which are deployed on the cloud, may have network endpoints.
 A network endpoint is a combination of an IP address and a port number.
 The endpoints may or may not be exposed publicly.

-When creating an endpoint you must provide a name for the endpoint, select the desired network protocol and specify a target port.
+When creating an endpoint, you must provide a name for the endpoint, select the desired network protocol, and specify a target port.

 {{% notice info %}}
 The name of a network endpoint must consist of alphabets, digits or an underscore ( _ ), and must not begin with a digit.